UK railway signalling: Colour light signals

 The green aspect and the four yellow aspects are known as 'proceed aspects', as they allow the train to pass the signal; the red aspect requires the train to stop.

-Two-aspect systems use red and green only.
+Two-aspect systems use pairs of signals, as a follow-on from semaphores, with the rear signal in the pair using yellow and green only as a caution signal, and the signal in advance of that using red and green only as the corresponding stop signal.
 Three-aspect systems include yellow.
 Four-aspect signalling, which also includes double yellow, is mostly used on busy routes to allow shorter headways, and on fast routes to provide longer braking distances.

 Flashing yellow aspects

 Diverging route signalling - the driver must slow down and be prepared to stop at the red signal.

 A flashing single or double yellow aspect indicates that a train is to take a diverging route ahead with a lower line speed than the main route.
 A flashing double yellow (only used in 4-aspect signalling) means that the next signal is showing flashing single yellow.
 A flashing single yellow means that the next signal at the junction is showing (steady) single yellow with an indication for a diverging route, and the signal beyond the junction is at danger (red).
 This sequence of increasingly restrictive aspects forces the driver to slow the train down in preparation for stopping at the red signal, and this ensures that the train crosses the junction at the appropriate speed.
 As the train nears the junction, the red signal beyond may 'step up' to a less restrictive aspect depending on the state of the line ahead.

 The two yellows in a flashing double-yellow flash in unison rather than alternately, but the flashing double-yellow and single-yellows are not synchronised.

 Flashing yellow signalling contains an additional safety vital relay typically referred to as Flashing Lamp Proving Relay (FECR) – this changes over the supply for the yellow signal transformers at each signal where flashing aspects are provided from a steady 110Va.c. to a "flashing" supply switched on and off at about 1.2 Hz or 70–72 c.p.m., once the junction points have been set, locked and detected correctly for the lower–speed divergence.

 This supply has to be specially provided, either from the power–box or control centre, or by a specially designed signal control module in more modern LED installations.
 The increased complexity in providing flashing aspects prior to the introduction of solid state interlocking resulted in more stringent criteria for the use of flashing aspects in earlier installations.